 Part XI - Film Composer Triumphant

 The New Tale of Zatoichi marked the tenth time that Ifukube and Katsu had worked on a film together, and certainly by this point, the two had well established a very warm friendship with each other.
 Katsu was himself a talented singer and shamisen player and, in The New Tale of Zatoichi, he was given the opportunity to put his musical skills on display by singing and playing that instrument in a scene at an inn.
 Ifukube had known various actors with musical abilities over the years but felt that Katsu was the most genuinely talented among them; this attracted the composer to him.
-In turn, Katsu, who thus had an above average capacity to appreciate Ifukube's own musicality, was known to pour praise on Ifukube's film scores and even went so far as to refer to the composer as "sensei," or "teacher."
+In turn, the musician Katsu could well appreciate Ifukube's own musicality and was known to pour praise on Ifukube's film scores and even went so far as to refer to the composer as "sensei," or "teacher."
 Ifukube had his own name for Katsu, the diminutive but respectful "Kattyan."

 Of course, Ifukube also had great admiration for Katsu's acting and, in particular, greatly enjoyed his portrayal of Zatoichi.
 In fact, Katsu's idiosyncratic mannerisms as the often bumbling blind swordsman left such an impression on Ifukube that on occasion, when the composer was feeling especially humorous, he would take pleasure in closing his eyes and imitating Zatoichi's trademark shuffling walk complete with an imaginary cane in hand!

 By the time of the release of this third Zatoichi film, Shintaro Katsu was household name throughout Japan.
 Indeed, Zatoichi would become the actor's calling card; he would eventually star in no less than twenty-four subsequent Zatoichi films and even play the role in a popular television series.